katharinalisalin/demo-bug-template/docs/contributing/index.md

 - Is my comment directly related to the content of this blog post?

-Please note, that all issues and discussions are permanent and will remain in this project for everyone to read.
-Therefore, it is essential to follow our contribution guidelines and comply our Code of Conduct.
+Please note that all issues and discussions are permanent and will remain for everyone to read in this project.
+Therefore, it is essential to follow our contribution guidelines and comply with our Code of Conduct.

 ### Code of Conduct

-With a large community like ours it's important to follow the rules of a [Code of Conduct] and value the standards of acceptable behavior.
-Please make sure to esspecially pay attention the following points and keep them in mind when interacting within this project.
+With a large community like ours, it's important to follow the rules of a [Code of Conduct] and value the standards of acceptable behavior.
+Please make sure to especially pay attention to the following points and keep them in mind when interacting within this project.

 - treat the community and the maintainers with respect
-- use welcoming, inclusive and respectful language
+- use welcoming, inclusive, and respectful language
 - embrace and understand different viewpoints and experiences
 - accept decisions from the maintainers, even if things are not going your way
 - focus on what's best for the community and show empathy towards other community members

-## Maintainers rights
+## Rights of the Maintainers

-As maintainers we reserve us the right and have the responsibility to close issues or remove, reject or edit comments, commits, code, issues, and other contributions that are not aligned with our contribution guidelines and our Code of Conduct.
+As maintainers, we reserve the right and have the responsibility to close, remove, reject, or edit contributions, such as issues, comments, or commits, that do not align with our contribution guidelines and our Code of Conduct.

 ### Incomplete issues

-We have spent a significant amount of time reviewing our contributing process and have meticulously re-evaluated which information is crucial for us when reviewing and responding to issues.
-Each field in our issue templates has been thoughtfully curated, requesting only the necessary information needed to comprehend your report or request.
-It is therefore mandatory for you to fill out every field as requested to the best of your knowledge, without questioning the issue template.
-This way, we can ensure that every user and project maintainer, regardless of experience, can comprehend the content and severity of the report or request.
+We have invested significant time in reviewing our contribution process and carefully assessed the information that is crucial to us when reviewing and responding to issues.
+Each field in our issue templates has been thoughtfully curated, requesting only the information required to understand your report or request.
+Therefore, it is mandatory for you to fill out every field as requested to the best of your knowledge without questioning the issue template.
+This ensures that every user and project maintainer, regardless of experience, can understand the content and severity of your report or request.

-Keeping this in mind, we are reserving us the right to close every incomple issue.
+Please note that we reserve the right to close issues that require more information, such as minimal reproductions, or that do not comply with the quality standards and requirements stated in the issue template.
+Issues can be reopened once the missing information has been provided.

 ### CoC violations

-that do not
-follow the

-or remove edit,
-or reject comments, commits, code, issues, and other contributions that are not aligned with the Code of Conduct and our guidelines.

-and have the responsibility to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned with the Code of Conduct and our guidelines.

-Please understand that we reserve the right to close incomplete issues which do not contain all information in every required field or do not adhere to the quality standards.

-Issues can be reopened when the missing information has been provided.

-ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+As our Code of Conduct outlines, it is essential to treat the community and the maintainers with respect and use inclusive, welcoming language.
+We reserve the right to remove, edit, or reject any contributions, including comments, commits, and issues, that violate our [Code of Conduct].
+This includes behavior that is inappropriate, threatening, offensive, or harmful.

+Please note that we take violations of these guidelines very seriously and reserve the right and responsibility to temporarily or permanently ban users from contributing to the project.
+Therefore, we ask that all community members keep our Code of Conduct in mind when interacting with others and seek to build a positive and respectful community.

 [Code of Conduct]: https://github.com/squidfunk/mkdocs-material/blob/master/CODE_OF_CONDUCT.md

-Please understand that we reserve the right to close incomplete issues which do not contain minimal reproductions or do not adhere to the quality standards and requirements mentioned in this document.
-Issues can be reopened when the missing information has been provided.